TxusBlack/boot-manager/README.md

 Support for Boot Camp in EFI mode on PCI-e SSDs and SATA PCI-e controllers.

 ## Installing
-1. Before installing Boot Manager if you want to use BootCamp on PCI-e SSDs or SATA PCI-e controller cards you must disable the kext signature check.
-(Only for Mac Pro and Xserve)
+1. Before installing you must disable the System Integrity Protection (a.k.a.
+SIP).

-To disable the kext signature check, you must restart on the recovery partition (Recovery HD) and access the terminal in the Utilities menu and then execute the following commands:
+To disable the System Integrity Protection, you must restart on the recovery partition (Recovery HD) and access the terminal in the Utilities menu and then execute the following command:

 ```
 csrutil disable
-csrutil enable --without kext
 ```

-**Note:** If you do not need to add Boot Camp support to PCI-e SSDs, SATA PCI-e controller cards or you are not using Boot Manager on a Mac Pro / Xserve, you can skip this step.

 2. Then go to the Releases section of the Boot Manager repository and download the latest installation package, and install it normally by double-clicking on it.